ameetmund/blockchain/README.md

                     import EthSwap from '../abis/EthSwap.json'
 ```
 > - _load smart contract in App.js_ -
->   - _load Token_ - Fetch the networkId and using that get the token contract data
+>   - _load Token_ - Fetch the networkId and using that get the token contract data.
->   - _load EthSwap_ - Fetch the networkId and using that get the ethSwap contract data
+>   - _load EthSwap_ - Fetch the networkId and using that get the ethSwap contract data.
 > - _Main.js_ - All the content may take a while to display if we directly show it from App.js.
 While the state is loading it should only display 'Loading...'.
 Otherwise it should show contents from Main.js.
 > - _BuyForm.js_ - Form used to buy tokens.
 Call is made through Main.js.
 > - _SellForm.js_ - Form used to sell tokens.
 Call is made through Main.js